 Coordinate completion and review of all required audit schedules, reports and other related tasks for submission to external auditors, funding agencies and senior management.

 Assist in the development of report templates and provide report extract from City’s accounting system and other in-house reporting system related to or required for Revenue and Reconciliation Section.

-Maintain contact serving as a liaison with other departmental staff, managers, auditors, funding agencies, and general public on fiscal and accounting matters, or release of information on the department’s fiscal operations.
+Maintain contact/liaison with other department staff, managers, auditors, funding agencies and general public on fiscal and accounting matters or release of information on department’s fiscal operations.